 Historically, the botanical classification of plants dates back to ancient times, with early botanists like Theophrastus and Dioscorides laying the groundwork for modern botanical science.
 Carl Linnaeus, an 18th-century Swedish botanist, developed the binomial nomenclature system, which is still used today to classify and name plants and animals.
 This system provides a standardized way to identify and categorize living organisms, ensuring clarity and consistency in scientific communication.

 The disagreement between botanical and culinary classifications isn't unique to beans.
 Many other plant-based foods face similar classification dilemmas.
-Tomatoes, avocados, cucumbers, and peppers are all botanically fruits but are often treated as vegetables in cooking due to their savory flavors and culinary applications.
+Also, tomatoes, avocados, cucumbers, and peppers are all botanically fruits but are often treated as vegetables in cooking due to their savory flavors and culinary applications.
 These examples highlight the importance of understanding the context in which these terms are used and appreciating the different perspectives that botanists and chefs bring to the table.

 Trends and Latest Developments